pgxcentre/genipe/_sources/tutorials/tutorial_cox.txt

        --event Event

 For more information about the arguments and options, see the :ref:`survival-tut-usage` section.
-The number of process to use might differ according to the installation type and to the computer/server.
-See the :ref:`survival-tut-execution-time` section for more information.
+For an approximation of the execution time, refer to the :ref:`stats-exec-time` section.

 .. _survival-tut-output-files: